AdS/BCFT from Conformal Bootstrap: Construction of Gravity with Branes and Particles: Introduction and Summary

 \paragraph{Gravity interpretation of the bulk-boundary OPE (Section \ref{sec:bulk-two})}~ With the bootstrap equation, one can show that the spectrum in the bulk-boundary OPE is completely the same as the quantum Regge trajectory \cite{Kusuki2019a, Collier2019}.
 In a similar way to \cite{Kusuki2019a, Collier2019}, we can give a natural gravitational interpretation.
 The BCFT setup with two bulk primary insertions corresponds to a one-particle state on the gravity side.
 Since we have an end-of-the-world brane in our setup, this particle interacts with the brane via gravitational force.
 We can explicitly calculate the binding energy of this one-particle state from the quantum Regge trajectory.
 One can find that the spectrum of this binding energy completely reflects the attractive nature of gravity at the quantum level.

 \paragraph{Holographic dual of boundary primaries (Section \ref{subsec:BPdual})}~

 Boundary primaries are primary operators that live only on the boundary of a BCFT, and they are sometimes called the boundary condition changing operators.
 A straightforward yet important question to ask is how boundary primaries, which are distinct from bulk primaries, should be treated on the gravity side.
 In Section \ref{subsec:BPdual}, we propose the gravity description of a boundary primary correlation function $\braket{\phi_I \phi_I}$, which is given by a geometry with a particle and a brane.
 Roughly speaking, this particle corresponds to a bulk primary $\phi_i$ with the bulk-boundary OPE $\phi_i \sim \phi_I$.
 We will show that our proposal nicely reproduces a boundary primary two-point function.
-Another proposal has been given in \cite{Miyaji2022, Biswas2022}, which relates a boundary primary correlation to a defect on the end-of-the-world brane.
-The other proposal can be found in \cite{Kusuki2022a} in terms of a generalization of the Ryu-Takayanagi formula.
+An alternative proposal has been given in \cite{Miyaji2022, Biswas2022}, which relates a boundary primary correlation to a defect on the end-of-the-world brane.
+There is also another proposal in \cite{Kusuki2022a} in terms of a generalization of the Ryu-Takayanagi formula.

 \paragraph{Holographic R\'enyi entropy in AdS/BCFT (Section \ref{sec:Renyi})}~

 In the setups summarized so far, $\braket{\phi_i} = 0$, i.e. vanishing of one-point functions, is explicitly or implicitly assumed.
 However, for scalar primaries, the one-point functions do not necessarily vanish.
 Therefore, we would like to know whether a non-vanishing one-point function can be realized in AdS/BCFT, and if the answer is yes, how to do so.
 To answer this question, we present the first-ever holographic computation of the $n$-th R\'enyi entropy in AdS/BCFT, since the geometry arising in this procedure is expected to correspond to the holographic one-point function.
 In short, we find that the geometry corresponding to a non-vanishing one-point function is a conical defect ending on the brane.